openzfs/openzfs-docs/docs/msg/ZFS-8000-9P/index.rst

 ::

-   # zpool clear test c0t0d0
+   # zpool clear test sda

 On the other hand, errors may very well indicate that the device has failed or is about to fail.
 If there are continual I/O errors to a